 - Guest Artists and Scholars @ FTVM

-The Department of Film, Television, and Media Production courses use Mac based editing software, Apple’s Final Cut Pro 10-X for both video and audio.
-Avid Pro-Tools is available in the Duderstadt for editing sound and is frequently used by the School of Music Performance Arts Technology students (School of Music's film composers and sound designers) working with the FTVM 400 and 423 classes, upper level production courses.
+The Department of Film, Television, and Media Production courses use Adobe Premiere Pro editing software for both video and audio.
+Classes are taught on Mac computers but Premiere is also available for Windows based computers.
+Final Cut Pro-10X is also available but not used in FTVM production courses.
+Avid Pro-Tools is available in the Duderstadt for editing sound and is frequently used by the School of Music Performance Arts Technology students (School of Music's film composers and sound designers) working with the FTVM 421 and 423 classes, upper level production courses.

 Not all FTVM Production courses require access to an external hard drive and editing software.
 If you intend to purchase equipment, we suggest:

 16GB Memory - Minimum

 512GB Solid State Storage

 3 year extended warranty (suggested for all laptops)

 LSA editing suites and most classrooms support USB3 and Thunderbolt Drives.
 Solid state drives (SSD) or disk drives with minimum capacity of 500GB are acceptable.
 Disk drives should have 7200rpm spindle speed.
 A Thunderbolt to Firewire adapter is necessary for Drives with Firewire connections only.
 Do not get a drive with only a USB2 connection as they are too slow for editing video.